 Beyond CSI: What is Forensic Psychology? [back to top]

 This session distinguishes forensic psychology from clinical psychology, emphasizing that solid practice in forensic psychology is based upon excellence in the practice of clinical psychology.
 Forensic psychology practice settings for a mental health counselor are also predicated on the excellence in the practice of counseling.
-This session will define “Forensic Psychology”, as will the kinds of legal and organizational contexts in which forensic psychologists operate, and the various career opportunities available to psychologists with forensic training will be reviewed.
-The rationale for providing a Concentration within the doctoral psychology program rather than a separate doctoral track is discussed, as is the rationale for providing a Master’s level program for persons who are not pursuing a doctoral degree in clinical psychology, but who will be qualified to pursue a license as a mental health counselor (LMHC) in Massachusetts.
-The varied career trajectories of MSPP graduates and the present opportunities for mental health counselors in forensic settings are offered as illustrations of the many professional opportunities available to psychologists and counselors familiar with forensic issues, even if they build careers primarily based on the provision of clinical and counseling services.
+This session will define "Forensic Psychology", identify legal and organizational contexts in which forensic psychologists and counselors operate, and review the various career opportunities available to psychologists and counselors with forensic training.
+The rationale for providing a Concentration in Forensic Psychology within the doctoral psychology program rather than a separate doctoral track will be discussed, as will the rationale for providing a Master's level program in Forensic and Counseling Psychology.
+The varied career trajectories of MSPP graduates and the present opportunities for mental health providers in forensic settings are offered as illustrations of the many professional opportunities available to psychologists and counselors familiar with forensic issues, even for those who build careers primarily based on the provision of clinical and counseling services.

 Psychotherapy [back to top]

 Helping individuals, couples and families to understand themselves is one of the main areas of psychological work and among its most rewarding.
 In psychotherapy, relationship difficulties, issues of self-esteem and identity, work problems, and difficulties with mood are discussed and plans made for change and growth.

 Primary Care Medicine & Health Psychology [back to top]